• Skip to primary navigation

 Jump to:

-While some store-bought trail mixes are naturally low FODMAP, I created this low FODMAP trail mix recipe to:
+Some store-bought trail mixes are naturally low FODMAP (check the ingredient labels for high FODMAP ingredients); however, I created this low FODMAP trail mix recipe to:

 And, it's just easy to make your own and takes 5 minutes.
 So why not?